The Revolutionary Singer Model 301 Slant-needle Sewing Machine!

 The Best Selling Straight Stitch Sewing Machine

-The Singer 301/301A was the Best Selling Straight Stitch Sewing Machine and this helps explain
+The Singer 301/301A was the Best Selling Straight Stitch Sewing Machine

 The Singer 301 Makes a Perfect Stitch